Islamabad: Sports

 Islamabad has a multipurpose sports complex opposite Aabpara.
 It includes Liaquat Gymnasium for indoor games, Mushaf Squash Complex and Jinnah Sports Stadium for outdoor games, which is a venue for regular national and international events.
 2004 SAF Games were held in the stadium.
 Some other sports venues of Islamabad include Diamond Club Ground, Shalimar Cricket Ground and Islamabad Golf Club.

 There is another multipurpose sports complex in the F6 Markaz.
 It has tennis courts, a basketball court with fibre-glass boards and a Futsal ground which introduced artificial turf to the people of Islamabad.

 Major sports in the city include cricket, football, squash, hockey, table tennis, rugby and boxing.
-The city is home to Islamabad United, which won the first ever Pakistan Super League in 2016 and second title in 2018, and Islamabad All Stars, which participates in the Super Kabaddi League.
+The city is home to Islamabad United which won the first ever Pakistan Super League in 2016 and second title in 2018, and Islamabad All Stars, which participates in the Super Kabaddi League.

 Islamabad also has various rock climbing spots in the Margalla Hills.

 The Pakistan Sports Complex has three swimming pools for children.
 These facilities attract a large gathering on weekends.

-In Pakistan Super League, the capital is represented by Islamabad United team that is owned by Leonine Global Investments through its sports entity Leonine Global Sports, owned by Amna Naqvi and Ali Naqvi.